dueckes/bliki/testing_systems_integration.md

 ### Producer Managed System

 * __Correctness Confidence__: For absolute confidence, the producer must ensure that the software in their test environment is consistent to that which is in production.
-* __Reliability__: This is dependant on the producers ability to keep the test environment available, making it less reliable.
+* __Reliability__: This approach is less reliable, dependant on the producers ability to keep the test environment available.
-* __Isolation__: This is the least isolated approach as the test environment may be used by many consumers, making test isolation more challenging.
+* __Isolation__: Other consumers of the producer system can impact the results of your tests, and may need to be mitigated by scheduling or regular system setup exercises.
-* __Speed__: Test execution is impacted by other load on the producer system.
+* __Speed__: Speed can be reduced by load from other consumers of the producer system.
 However, the speed will be proportional to the users experience of the system interaction.

 ### Self-Managed By Consumer

-* __Correctness Confidence__: Consumers must ensure that their instance of the producer is up-to-date and consistent with what the producer has in production.
+* __Correctness Confidence__: Confidence is again proportional to the self-managed environments consistency with the production environment, but the burden here now shifts to the consumer.
+They must spend additional effort to ensure ongoing consistency.
-* __Reliability__: Tests are more reliable as the consumer is in complete control of the test infrastructure.
+* __Reliability__: Greater reliability is achieved as the consumer is in control of the infrastructure involved in the test.
-* __Isolation__: Tests are more isolated as they are not impacted by the use of other systems.
+* __Isolation__: Greater isolation is achieved as other no other consumers can impact the state of the system.
-* __Speed__: Test speed is more stable as no other load will come into effect.
+* __Speed__: Speed stabilises as no other consumers will use the system.